SAP-samples/teched2025-AD161/exercises/ex3/README.md

-# Exercise 3 - Consume S/4 Data Product Customer
+# Exercise 3 - Consume Data Product "Customer" from S/4

 From a modelling point of view, there is no difference between consuming data from another CAP app (like you did in the previous exercise) or consuming